The Best Places to Visit in Devon & Cornwall

 Tintagel Castle

-Dramatically perched on Cornwall’s rugged north coast, Tintagel Castle is known as the legendary birthplace of King Arthur, ruler of the fabled realm of Camelot and Knights of the Round Table.
-Although there continues to be much debate concerning the historicity of the claims, Tintagel has a deep connection to both the legend and Roman Britain as a former fortification.
-Today, the site offers breathtaking views of the Atlantic Ocean and a timeless sense of wonder thanks to the enduring appeal of its rich mythology that continues to captivate.
+Today, the site offers breathtaking views of the Celtic Sea and a timeless sense of wonder thanks to the enduring appeal of the rich mythology that continues to captivate.
 Visitors can explore the remains of the castle, which are connected by a perfectly safe yet precariously placed footbridge, and enjoy stunning views of the surrounding coastline.
-Whether enthralled by Arthurian legends or its rugged beauty, Tintagel Castle is a destination that continues to provide sparks for the imagination and attract countless to its shores.
+Whether enthralled by Arthurian legends or its rugged beauty, Tintagel Castle is a destination that continues to provide sparks for the imagination and attract countless visitors to its shores.

 Padstow

-A delightful fishing village on the northern half of Cornwall's rugged coast, Padstow has become a major tourist attraction in the area, gaining particular renown as a destination for foodies.
-Celebrity chef Rick Stein’s restaurants attract visitors from far and wide to enjoy the freshly caught delights of the local area.
 Outdoor enthusiasts will enjoy the Camel Trail, a scenic cycling and walking route that runs from Padstow to Wadebridge and beyond along the disused railway line.
 The nearby beaches, such as Constantine and Treyarnon Bay, provide excellent opportunities for surfing, sunbathing, and coastal walking.
-The town itself is a charming collection of old stone cottages and novelty shops serving stunning locally made produce and items, from fudges and pasties, to the excellent Tarquin’s Gin.
+The town itself is a charming collection of old stone cottages and novelty shops serving stunning locally made produce and items, from fudges and pasties to the excellent Tarquin’s Gin.

 Dartmouth